rexresearch

 part of the the electrically conductive pathway.
 Electron

-transfer occurs in the membranes of the capillaries that are under
+transfer occurs in the membranes of the capillaries that are

-the influence of electric field induced contraction.
-Under
+under the influence of electric field induced contraction.

-promoting various activities in the healing process.
+continues, promoting various activities in the healing process.

 As shown in the second figure (from German Journal of Oncology,